 All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus, or immediately adjacent to and accessible from the campus.
 Public property refers to property owned by a public entity, such as a city or state government and can include public parking lots, streets, and parks.
 This is public property that immediately borders and is accessible from the campus.
 In many cases this property consists of a public sidewalk that borders the campus, the public street along the sidewalk and the public sidewalk on the other side of the street (i.e., sidewalk, street, and sidewalk).
-Public property does not include anything beyond the street.)
+Public property does not include anything beyond the second sidewalk.
+(If there isn't a second sidewalk, it doesn't include anything beyond the street.)

-We annually request crime statistics from Livonia PD, Garden City PD and Northville Township PD to determine which Clery Act crimes have occurred on public property adjacent to our campuses, which is then included in the Annual Security Report.
+We annually request crime statistics from Livonia Police Department, Garden City Police Department and Northville Township Police Department to determine which Clery Act crimes have occurred on public property adjacent to our campuses, which is then included in the Annual Security Report.